 Hoffmeier’s book contains archaeological findings from both the OT and NT.
 It is an excellent book because of the color pictures of findings in this field.

-Critical scholars on historicity
+Further Reading from critical scholars on historicity

 Robinson, John A. T. Redating the New Testament.
 Philadelphia: Westminster, 1976.